Four-Loops-Big-Data-Analytics/group-project/README.md

 **Stage 3 (Data Enrichment):** Time complexity is O(N) where N is the number of rows with each row being processed once in a single pass.
 Space complexity is also O(N) since all enriched rows are held in the output_rows list before writing.
 So memory grows in proportion to the number of rows.

-**Stage 4 (Validation):** In stage4.py for example, we attempted to reduce memory usage by streaming the .csv input file line by line and performing all validation checks at once.
-That is, we only loop through the file once.
-Log entries and errors are saved to RAM.
+**Stage 4 (Validation):** Memory is O(m + l) where m is the amount of errors detected, plus l being the size of one line of the input csv.
+Time complexity is (n * l), where l is the number of lines in the input csv, and n the number of columns.
+I attempted to reduce memory usage by streaming the .csv input file line by line and performing all validation checks at once, thereby looping through the file only once and maintaining O(n * l).

 **Stage 5 (Analytics):**
+Similarly to Stage 4, this saves analytics results to RAM before writing them to disk, which could be an issue given a large enough dataset.
+Pandas defaults to using int64 and float64, so memory usage could be optimised by downcasting to smaller numeric types (if the accuracy tradeoff is considered worthwhile).
+Otherwise pandas is highly optimised using NumPy and contiguous C-arrays; for example, groupby() plus aggregations like sum() is an O(n) operation (it uses hash tables for faster lookups).
+Space complexity is O(m + n) where m is the input dataset, and n is the output analytics data.

 **AI Declaration**
 (Aidan)- This project used Claude (Anthropic) to assist with debugging, code development and documentation (stage 3).
 See AI Declaration for more details

 (Dan) - This project used Claude (Anthropic) to assist with debugging, help understanding other team members code including summarising any changes and documentation.

+(Edward) - This project used Google Gemini to assist with debugging, help understanding other team members code including summarising any changes and documentation.